 The cocktail program here is perfect, focusing on fresh and unique libations that showcase local fruits and herbs.
 They also have a list of wines from the region and plenty of craft beers from the city on tap.

 One of the highlights is their rooftop deck for dining!
 This outdoor space is stunning for enjoying your meal al fresco.
-It overlooks all of Front Street and has a full bar.
+It overlooks all of State Street and has a full bar.
 You can even soak up some sweeping views of Lake Michigan in parts.
-The aptly named Crowd Pleaser Pie and the Loaded Potato Pie are truly special slice selections here.

 This tiny smokehouse is well worth a visit in Traverse City.
 Every meat is carefully cooked and hand crafted over wood fired smokers for hours until spectacularly succulent.
 These authentic eats are some of the best in the state.